Skip To Main Content

 SOCIAL SCIENCE:

-Students are to read the one appropriate to the class they are signed up to take:
+Students are to complete the assignment appropriate to the class they are signed up to take:

 • US Gov't: Crime, Law and the Constitution: For ALL students: Read Just Mercy (Bryan Stevenson)